englercj/harvest-engine/docs/he_project_kdl/nodes/files_node.md

 ## Children

-- `file-glob` - A glob pattern for the files to include in the module.
+- `file-glob` - Required.
+A glob pattern for the files to include in the module.
 See [paths](../paths.md) for details.
     * File globs may specify an optional `action` property, detailed below.
     * Files with the `build` action can also specify an optional `rule` property, detailed below.
+    * Files with the `build` action can also specify an optional `clr` property, detailed below.

 ### `action` property

 The `action` property informs the build system how the files should be handled.
-When not specified a default action is chosen by HE Make based on the file's extension.

 The valid action values are:

+- `default` - Chose an action based on the file's extension.
+This is the default behavior.
 - `appxmanifest` - Treat the file as an AppxManifest (UWP package manifest).
 - `build` - Compile and link as source code files.
 This is the default action.
 - `copy` - Copy the files to the target directory.